gillian-guide/gillian-guide.github.io/docs/en/essential-modding/fusionfix.md

     flatpak run com.github.Matoking.protontricks 12210 -q d3dx9_43
     ```

-3. Wait until the DLL installs (may take a few minutes).
+3. Wait until DirectX installs (may take a few minutes).

 !!! tip "Modloading"
     This mod can be used for modloading purposes.
 See [Fusion Overloader](../../extras/modloading.md/#fusion-overloader) for more details.